pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 Customer-Managed Encryption Key (CMEK) allows you to protect your static data in a TiDB Cloud Dedicated Tier using a cryptographic key that is completely controlled by you.
 This key is called a CMEK key.

-After you configure the CMEK capability for a project, the static data in all clusters created in this project will be encrypted based on this CMEK.
-At the same time, the backup data created by these clusters will also be encrypted based on this CMEK.
-If you do not enable CMEK, TiDB Cloud will use an escrow key to encrypt all data at rest of your cluster.
+After you configure the CMEK capability for a project, the static data in all clusters created in this project will be encrypted using this CMEK.
+At the same time, the backup data created by these clusters will also be encrypted using the same key.
+If you do not enable CMEK, TiDB Cloud will use an escrow key to encrypt all data of your cluster at rest.

 > **Note:**
 >